afriddev/kafka/docs/README.md

 ## Architecture

 #### Namespace
-All components deploy to the his-kafka namespace.
+All components deploy to the k3s-kafka namespace.

 #### Storage
 - StorageClass: kafka-local-storage using local-path provisioner